jbetancur/react-data-table-component/README.md

 * Responsive (via x-scroll/flex)

 ## GA 1.0 - In Progress
-* Move Features (Sort, Expand) where epossible to HoC's
+* Move Features (Sort, Expand) where possible to HoC's

 ## Roadmap
 In order priority: